 Living in residence is an important part of the university experience for many students.
 Residence is a place to develop life skills and lasting friendships.

 For students leaving home for the first time, living in residence is a comfortable first step to successful independence.
+Each residence has shared study areas, TV lounges, laundry facilities and snack machines.
 Residence rooms are equipped with wireless internet.
-Each residence has shared study areas, TV lounges, laundry facilities and snack machines.
 Quiet hours are in place every day for study and sleep.
-Upper campus is patrolled 24/7 by full-time security staff.
-Each residence has a Residence Advisor is on duty from 8 pm to 8 am every day.
+Campus is patrolled 24/7 by full-time security staff.
+Each residence has a Residence Advisor that is on duty from 6:00 PM to 8:00 AM each day.

-Harrington, Vanier, and Holy Cross are located on the main campus and offer students convenient access to classes, faculty offices, the library, fitness centre, study spaces, and other frequently used student facilities.
+Harrington, Vanier, and Holy Cross are located on campus and offer students convenient access to classes, faculty offices, the library, fitness centre, study spaces, and other frequently used student facilities.

 Holy Cross House

-Holy Cross is our only all-female residence at St. Thomas.
-It is our smallest house on campus, Holy Cross House is located in the upper courtyard of campus.
+Our smallest house on campus, Holy Cross House is the only all-female residence.
+It is located in the upper courtyard of campus.
 The two sides of the building are dedicated to residence rooms, while the inside of the building houses faculty offices, classrooms, and the university chapel.
-Students living in Holy Cross House have a shared kitchen space: residents share a bathroom with students from their wings.
+Students living in Holy Cross House have a shared kitchen space and share a bathroom with students from their wings.
 The house is adjacent to the Holy Cross House parking lot.